 WEAR: Black sweatshirt and t-shirt; leather pants; Nike sneakers.

 WHY: “This is signature Kanye.
 He loves an extra long tee.
 What's cool about this is the black-on-black-on-black with the bright pop on the sneakers—you just don't see it coming and gives the look so much confidence.”

 WHAT: Hanging out with girlfriend Diane Kruger in NYC earlier this year.

 WHY: “Perfect fall look!
-The cozy sweater makes you want to bring him over to cuddle by the fire, but the velvet jacket keeps it dinner appropriate.
+The cosy sweater makes you want to bring him over to cuddle by the fire, but the velvet jacket keeps it dinner appropriate.
 It’s a totally unexpected and gorgeous combo.”

 WHAT: On the red carpet at this year’s Costume Institute Gala in New York.

 WHY: “This is a great example of an accessory elevating an entire outfit.
 The tux is simple and the fit is perfect, the bow tie is classic (fact: real men wear bow ties with their tux), and then your eye gets to the shoe, and it's the perfect reminder that he's a rad musician with a rebellious streak.”